Cusco: Rail

-Cusco is connected by rail to the cities of Juliaca and Arequipa through the Southern Section of the Southern Railway, whose terminus in the city is the Wánchaq station.
-Additionally, from the San Pedro station, the South East Section of the Southern Railroad (former Cusco-Santa Ana-Quillabamba Railway) departs from the city, which is the route to the ancient Inca citadel of Machu Picchu.
+Cusco is connected by rail to the cities of Juliaca and Arequipa through the southern section of the Southern Railway, whose terminus in the city is the Wánchaq station.
+Additionally, from the San Pedro station, the southeastern section of the Southern Railroad (the former Cusco-Santa Ana-Quillabamba Railway) departs from the city, which is the route to the ancient Inca citadel of Machu Picchu.
 PeruRail is the largest Peruvian railway company and provides service to stations in Cusco.

 Road

 By road, it is connected to the cities of Puerto Maldonado, Arequipa, Abancay, Juliaca and Puno.
 The road that connects it with the city of Abancay is also the fastest to reach Lima after a journey of more than 20 hours crossing the departments of Apurímac, Ayacucho, Ica and Lima.

 Healthcare

 Cusco, as the administrative and economic center of the region, hosts numerous public and private health facilities.
 Public healthcare is provided by the Ministry of Health, including the Regional Hospital and Hospital Antonio Lorena.
 Additionally, EsSalud operates several institutions, such as Adolfo Guevara Velazco Hospital, Metropolitan Polyclinic, San Sebastián Polyclinic, Santiago Polyclinic, and La Recoleta Polyclinic.